 The spoken word introduction to the 1970 song “Iron Man” by the British heavy metal group Black Sabbath.
 Though the song is often assumed to be about the Marvel comics superhero Iron Man, it is not.
 Originally titled “Iron Bloke,” the song’s lyrics tell the story of a man who travels into the future, sees the apocalypse, and upon returning to the present is transformed into an iron man.
 Nonetheless, the 2008 Marvel film Iron Man used the song over its ending credits.

-“No one will ever find it.”
+“Nobody could ever find it.”
 Unless they’re from the Student Loan Association.

 There is no organization with that particular title, but there is a Student Loan Marketing Association, commonly known as Sallie Mae.
 Sallie Mae manages more than $180 billion in debt for more than 10 million borrowers.
 When the time comes to repay a student loan, Sallie Mae has a reputation for being very difficult to avoid—sometimes even after death.

 The phrase “turn your head and cough” comes from the act of examining men for hernias.
 The doctor will place his fingers above the testicles, say that to the patient, and if a hernia is there, the doctor will feel the bulging of intestines through the tear in the abdominal muscle.
 (The patient is asked to turn his head so he won’t cough on the doctor, natch.)

 He should be in Better Dungeons and Gardens.

 Better Homes and Gardens magazine, which focuses on cooking, gardening, crafts, decorating, and entertaining, is the fourth best-selling magazine in the United States.
 It was started in 1922 by former U.S. Secretary of Agriculture Edwin Meredith.

 [Imitating Bela Lugosi.]
 My private stock.
 Glenfiddich.
 Thirty years old.